winterpetrichor/SSSSS/README.md

 The software does this by using 1) a password, and 2) a programatically generated encryption key, to encrypt the seed phrase of a digital wallet so that its parts can be distributed in multiple, varying digital locations (e.g. multiple cloud storage services) to mitigate against the risk of losing access to physical copies of SSS shares or otherwise trying to secure the entire (complete or unencrypted) seed phrase in a cloud service, which has inherent risk.

-You will need 1) your secret (seed phrase or other text you wish to obfuscate), and a password, (ideally a strong one, stored in a password manager that is not linked to your shares in any way).
+You will need 1) your secret (seed phrase or other text you wish to obfuscate), and a password, (ideally a strong one, that you can memorize, or one stored in a password manager that is not linked to your shares in any way, but keep in mind the password manager can represent a single point of failure.
+Losing access to the password within it, may render you unable to access your seed.)

 This password will be used to symmetrically encrypt your data with Fernet encryption provided by the cryptography library.
 https://pypi.org/project/cryptography/